 - Reviewing property surveys

 - What you expect to find in the property once you move in

 More information about searches when buying a house:

 For details of the following, take a look at our ‘Everything house buyers need to know about property searches‘ article, which covers:

 - Which property searches you need

 - Water and drainage searches

 - Land registry searches

 Specialist legal advice about property searches

-To speak to an expert in buying and selling residential properties today, call our residential conveyancing teams based at each of our offices across Leicestershire, using the telephone numbers below:
+To speak to an expert in buying and selling residential properties today, call our residential conveyancing teams based at each of our offices, using the telephone numbers below: